What is the Admissions Policy for ISH?

 Students with Additional Needs

 It is vital that any student that joins ISH Secondary arrives with the potential of being successful in the academic programmes and is able to benefit from an IB education.
 They must also be able to behave safely and appropriately in a mainstream school context.
-We are not a special educational needs school, but we do offer provision for students who have additional needs.
+We are not a special educational needs school, but we do offer provision for students who have additional needs as described in the school’s Inclusion and Diversity Policy.
 We are not able to offer an alternative curriculum other than the IB MYP, CP or DP.
-In order to extend the opportunity to be successful in these programmes to as wide a range of students as possible, the Learning Support (LS) and Student Wellbeing (SW) departments at ISH Secondary provide support for students with a range of Special Educational Needs (SEN) and we have a team of Health Officers who support students with certain physical conditions.
+In order to extend the opportunity to be successful in these programmes to as wide a range of students as possible, the English as an Additional Language (EAL), Learning Support (LS) and Student Wellbeing (SW) departments at ISH Secondary provide support for students with a range of Special Educational Needs (SEN) and we have a team of Health Officers who support students with certain medical conditions.

 We recognise that each student is unique and so each individual case will be considered carefully to determine whether or not we are able to cater for the student’s needs and therefore able to offer a place in ISH Secondary.